noodlemctwoodle/Hassio---Grafana/nginx/README.md

 ```
 ./letsencrypt-auto certonly --standalone
 ```
 Once letsencrypt-auto has completed it will display the location of the newly created .pem files.
+Make a note of this location as you will need it later for the proxy configuration

 Example:

 ```
-/etc/letsencrypt/live/YOUR_DOMAIN/subdomain.domain.com
+/etc/letsencrypt/live/YOUR_DOMAIN/hassio.mysmarthome.co.uk
 ```
 ### Configure NGINX

 Change the permissions on the YOUR_DOMAIN folder and it's content by default they can't only be accessed by root
 ```
-sudo chmod -R 744 /etc/letsencrypt/live/phlex.cleverhomes.io/
+sudo chmod -R 744 /etc/letsencrypt/live/hassio.mysmarthome.co.uk/
 ```

 ### Generate strong Diffie Hellman Ephemeral parameter